simbrain/simbraindocs/src/docs/network/updateLogic.md

 The default action, and usually all that is needed, is buffered update.
 The value of buffered update is that it allows for determinstic updating, that is independent of the order in which network models (without this system, you would get different results depending on what order you added items to Simbrain).

-Here is the basic algorithm:
+Here is the basic algorithm in pseudo code:
 ```kotlin
 for model in networkModels:
 	m.updateInputs()
 	m.update()
 ```

 That is, for each network model in the network, first call `updateInput`, and then `update`.

 TODO: Add picture and example that shows how update order matters.